valenherrera2000/project_template_macro/README.md

 - **ScreenUpdating:** Controls the screen updating feature to improve macro performance.
 - **Formatting_Example:** Example subroutine for formatting Excel data.

-## Notes
+## Additional Notes

-- Feel free to expand upon or modify this template to accommodate additional functionality or specific project needs.
+- Expand upon this template to accommodate your project needs.